It has been such a busy week, with lake swimming, cross fit and running so I think tomorrow may be a rest day.

 I was told that the lake was a balmy 17C.
 I decided to start off wearing my new bootees and orca vest.
 They both worked brilliantly, but my fingers were very cold and my face was freezing.
 Fortunately, my breathing took much less time to calm down than last year.
 I did one rubbish lap (mainly doggy paddle!) and then a full lap of front crawl, but the sun was going down.
 I didn’t want to get colder, so decided that would be enough for today.
 Hopefully, the lake will be warmer next time and it won’t take me as long to get there.
 Stu arrived earlier than me and managed to swim 2 miles!

-One good thing about the lake is that the old changing rooms have been demolished.
+One good thing about lake swimming at Lakeside is that the old changing rooms have been demolished.
 There are new portacabins, which are really cosy (although the shower temperature still fluctuated between very hot and icy cold).
 I also felt safer than in the past.
 My NOWCA wristband was scanned in before I started swimming.
 It was scanned again when I finished, so hopefully, there won’t be any bodies drifting around in the lake!

 It’s also been a week when a lot of my friends have been signing up for marathons – Paris, Bournemouth, New Forest and Brighton have been particularly popular choices.
 I’ll enter the ballot for London next week, but if I don’t get a place, I’m OK with that.
 I’ve not received any emails about my mysterious free place at Lisbon Rock’n’Roll marathon, but I don’t think it would be sensible for me to add it to my training schedule.
 It’s really hard being picky about what I will/won’t do.
 I’m really tempted to do a 5km swim at Stithians Lake in Cornwall on 19th July.
 It’s the day after I swim around St. Michael’s Mount, so I’ll be in Cornwall.
 That seems like a good enough reason to enter!